chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 however it allows the implementation more freedom to optimize.

-As with ``const in`` and ``const ref``, the ``const`` intent specifies that the routine will not and cannot modify the formal argument within its dynamic scope.
+As with ``const in`` and ``const ref``, the ``const`` intent specifies that the function will not and cannot modify the formal argument within its dynamic scope.

 For synchronization types ``sync`` and ``atomic``, the ``const`` intent